Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

 The script will submit the experiment to Azure ML. **It should open a direct link to the experiment** in the Azure ML UI.

-If not, the script will print the url to use in clear:
+If not, the script will print the URL to use in clear:

 ```log
 Submitting the pipeline job to your AzureML workspace...